-- Both the Delta Residential Retrofit Program and the Energy Savers Multifamily Retrofit Program will continue under EI2 until at least November 2014 through a no-cost grant extension with DOE.
+• Both the Delta Residential Retrofit Program and the Energy Savers Multifamily Retrofit Program will continue under EI2 until at least November 2014 through a no-cost grant extension with DOE.
 Through its agreement with DOE and ARRA requirements for the grant, CMAP must maintain federal requirements with regard to reflowing funds produced by these programs (from loans that were made during the grant period).
-DOE will provide more guidance on long-term use of these funds over the coming year. - Consolidated with previous implementation action.
+DOE will provide more guidance on long-term use of these funds over the coming year.

-Action Lead Specifics Retain/Revise/

-Implementers Complete/Delete

-Increase State, trade Support ongoing development of a Revise

-access to a associations, regional training center for certified

-trained community efficiency work.
-Support ongoing

-workforce colleges, establishment of consistent standards

-Workforce and certifications for workers and

-Investment contractors and create a network to

-Boards match building owners with certified

-contractors.
-Partner with workforce

-agencies to create a "central broker" to

-match trained job-seekers to businesses

-seeking certified workers.
+Action Lead Specifics Retain/Revise/ Implementers Complete/Delete Increase State, trade Develop a regional training center for Revise access to a associations, certified efficiency work.
+Establish trained community consistent standards and certifications workforce colleges, for workers and contractors and create Workforce a network to match building owners Investment with certified contractors.
+Create a Boards "central broker" to match trained job- seekers to businesses seeking certified workers.